 Princess Sheikha bint Hamad bin Jassim bin Hamad bin Abdullah bin Jassim bin Muhammed Al Thani was born in New York, daughter of Sheikh Hamad bin Jassim bin Hamad Al-Thani, previous minister of Economy and Trade and Chief of Police in Qatar.
 Growing up between Egypt, the UK, and the US, Sheikha was deeply affected by all the unnecessary suffering in the world when she was only a child herself.

-Then in 2015, she went global as we organized our first edition of the SATUC World Cup in Cairo, Egypt where we invited teams from 8 countries as follows: Egypt, Syria, Algeria, Morocco, Mauritania, England, Cote D’Ivoire, and the Philippines.
+In 2015, she went global as we organized our first edition of the SATUC World Cup in Cairo, Egypt where we invited teams from 8 countries as follows: Egypt, Syria, Algeria, Morocco, Mauritania, England, Cote d’Ivoire, and the Philippines.

 In 2018 she held the second edition of our World Cup in a different continent, in Europe, more specifically in Sofia, Bulgaria.
 Where we had 12 teams from all over the world as follows: Bulgaria, Cameroon, Cambodia, Indonesia, Liberia, Syria, Iraq, Morocco, Mexico, Peru, Colombia, and Nigeria.